Swipe left. In a world where the gateway to romance is split-second judgment, first impressions are all that matter.

 Daniels proved that, when it comes to humans, “average” is an illusion.
 They went on to design the first adjustable pilot seats, which required more work to build but made the entire Air Force perform better.
 At the end of the day, customization in favor of the pilot saved lives.

 Just think of what personalization in favor of the individuals you serve can do for your communication, your relationships, and your business objectives.
 The approach of starting with the individual and tailoring the service, product, system, or message to fit that person, rather than the other way around, is monumental.
 That’s how I believe we should all approach communication.

 Spammy messages offer the opposite of relevance and betray the trust of the people who have invited you into their inbox.
 Expecting a human being to adjust their interests and expectations to fit the content you want to send could be seen as self-centered and somewhat presumptuous, and it certainly won’t boost customer satisfaction or conversions.

 That’s why you should start with each individual, looking at what motivates them to take action.
 What behavioral biases affect their decisions?
 What topics, products, and activities are they most interested in?
-Our approach uses various data points to compile each person’s unique and adaptive profile, which is how we assemble the right message with the Best Next Action for a specific individual at each unique touch point.
+Lirio’s approach uses various data points to compile each person’s unique and adaptive profile, which is how we assemble the right message encouraging the best next action for a specific individual at each unique touch point.

-When tailoring your communication, don’t limit your perception of a recipient based on preconceived notions or assumptions.
-That means that, depending on the approach, personas could be dangerous territory.
+When tailoring your communication, don’t limit your perception of a person based on preconceived notions or assumptions, which means that, depending on the approach, personas could be dangerous territory.
 While personas can be valuable for creating content, they shouldn’t be used to fully define an individual customer.
 In other words, don’t place your recipient into a box and seal the lid.
 Technology such as machine learning can continue to individualize each experience far beyond what persona segmentation alone can achieve.

 Honor Your Snowflakes